 The LJSE prime and standard markets

 The Prime Market is the most prestigious LJSE market segment and lists larger companies renowned for their liquidity and transparent business operations.
-For investors, investing in Prime Market shares is a certain guarantee of quality, making it a relatively safe investment.
-Another important factor is the lower transaction costs with the purchase or sale of Prime Market shares due to the higher liquidity in this segment.
+For investors, Prime Market shares represent a certain guarantee of quality, making them relatively safe.
+Another important factor is the lower transaction costs for the purchase or sale of Prime Market shares due to this segment’s higher liquidity.
 The Prime Market lists shares of issuers that meet special qualitative, quantitative and liquidity criteria.
-Prime Market issuers comply with the requirement of additional disclosure in the English language (apart from Slovenian), they publish their business results in line with the International Financial Reporting Standards (“IFRS”) and provide quarterly reports, all in an effort to bring Slovenia’s capital markets ever closer to the international investment community.
+Prime Market issuers comply with the requirement of additional disclosure in the English language (on top of Slovenian), they publish their business results in line with the International Financial Reporting Standards (IFRS) and provide quarterly reports, all in an effort to make Slovenia’s capital markets ever more attractive to the international investment community.

-Provisions of the Financial Instruments Market Act stipulate the level of investor protection and the informing of investors, especially regarding their knowledge and experience in financial matters.
-It thus distinguishes between three categories of clients, from the highest level of protection and disclosure down to the lowest.
-The investor decides which category they wish to be treated as when they open their trading account.
+Provisions of the Financial Instruments Market Act stipulate the levels of investor protection and informing of investors, especially with regard to their knowledge and experience with financial matters.
+It thus distinguishes three categories of clients, from the highest levels of protection and disclosure down to the lowest.
+The investor decides which category they wish to be treated as when they open a trading account.
 Client categories are retail client, professional client and eligible counterparty (only for certain investment services).

 LJSE trading system

 The LJSE uses the Xetra electronic trading system in its operations.
 Orders may only be placed by Xetra traders authorised by LJSE member firms.
-This makes the Slovenian capital market easily accessible, internationally comparable and competitive, since the Xetra system:
+This makes the Slovenian capital market easily accessible, internationally comparable and competitive because the Xetra system: